 WASH butternut, peel and small dice veg similar size – ½ ” | 1cm.
 Important for texture + cook time.

 HEAT FRYING PAN add onion | celery, garlic, butternut + 1 tbsp water.
 Saute for 3-4 mins – often stir until golden.
 When the mixture begins to stick, add 1 tbsp water and stir.

 ADD can tomatoes + any spices | dried herbs.
 LID-ON saute low simmer 7 min.
 ADD drained & rinsed black beans.

 SIMMER lid-on another few minutes until the butternut is fork-tender.
-TURN OFF heat.
+TURN OFF the heat.

 TASTE adjust seasoning.
 STIR IN sliced + diced swiss chard.
 LID-ON rest 2 min; the residual heat will gently cook the swiss chard.

-FOR TACOS – you might want to gently mash the mixture together a little to make it easier to put in load taco shells.
+FOR TACOS – you might want to gently mash the mixture together to make it easier to put in load taco shells.

 OIL + SALT – if you choose to use oil – add 1 tsp olive. ½ tsp salt > to your taste.

 SWAP SALT for dulse or sea lettuce flakes, liquid aminos, tamari, miso.